prometheus/client_python/README.md

-When HTTPS is enabled, by default mutual TLS (mTLS) is enforced (i.e. Prometheus is required to present a client certificate during TLS handshake) and the client certificate including its hostname is validated against the CA certificate chain. insecure_skip_verify=True` can be used to disable the certificate and hostname validations.
+When HTTPS is enabled, by default mutual TLS (mTLS) is enforced (i.e. Prometheus is required to present a client certificate during TLS handshake) and the client certificate including its hostname is validated against the CA certificate chain.
+`insecure_skip_verify=True` can be used to disable mTLS.

-`cafile` can be used to specify a certificate file containing a CA certificate chain that is used to validate the client certificate.
-If not provided, a default CA certificate chain is used (see Python [ssl.SSLContext.load_default_certs()](https://docs.python.org/3/library/ssl.html#ssl.SSLContext.load_default_certs))
+`cafile` can be used to specify a certificate file containing a CA certificate chain that is used to validate the client certificate. `capath` can be used to specify a certificate directory containing a CA certificate chain that is used to validate the client certificate.
+If neither of them is provided, a default CA certificate chain is used (see Python [ssl.SSLContext.load_default_certs()](https://docs.python.org/3/library/ssl.html#ssl.SSLContext.load_default_certs))

 ```